 Not rum, not coffee but cigars and the best of the world come from Cuba of course and the most expensive ones, for sure is the famous Cohiba.
-Che Guevara or Fidel Castro barely got separated from cigars, which encouraged then.
+Che Guevara or Fidel Castro barely got separated from cigars, which encouraged them.
 So, how are they made?
 What are the best ones and where can I buy them?
 Let’s see!

-Traveling Cuba without trying a cigar is like going to Italy without tasting pasta.
+Travelling Cuba without trying a cigar is like going to Italy without tasting pasta.
 Following this supposition, often we go to the sunny Island and we smoke and brought a Cuban cigar.
-Subsequently, the result of this act depends of basic knowledge of what a good Cuban cigar is, otherwise we feel like a child lost in a toyshop.
+Subsequently, the result of this act depends on basic knowledge of what a good Cuban cigar is, otherwise we feel like a child lost in a toyshop.
 Here I bring you up the information you need the most: What?
 Where?
 How and why so expensive?

 From Cuba, not only tourist brings cigars as a good souvenir for them and their friends; but also, cigars are one of the best exporting Cuban products.
-It is not a surprise that may be a lot of money is hidden among tobacco leaf.
-In 2019, Cuba earned more than 530 million of USD by exporting cigars, a record year.
+It is not a surprise that may be a lot of money is hidden among tobacco leaves.
+In 2019, Cuba earned more than 530 million USD by exporting cigars, a record year.
 According to relevant data, from the 400 million cigars are sold in the world, about 1/3 come from Havana.

 Cigars into Europe?
 Personalizing pagan!

-The first cigars smoked in Cuba were used in religious rituals and had no much in common with the ones the world over admire nowadays.
+The first cigars smoked in Cuba were used in religious rituals and had not much in common with the ones the world over admire nowadays.
 The tobacco burned up wrapped in corn leaf.
 Those «cigars» were used frequently in the religious worship of Santeria that came to Cuba along with the slaves.

-On the other side, the native community of Tainos, utilized the seeds of Co-Jacana tree, notorious for its hallucinogens properties, for a ritual called «cohiba».
+On the other side, the native community of Tainos, utilized the seeds of the Co-Jacana tree, notorious for its hallucinogenic properties, for a ritual called «Cohiba».
 They trusted in their shaman who took the seeds of the tree, fall over like possessed and could communicate with the deities out of this world.
 It is from this ritual how the cigar Cohiba receives its name; so, the history of cigars begins in Cuba.
 It was here, where the exploiters of the New World saw that is possible to smoke tobacco.
 It is not surprising that after watching these magical rituals and Christopher Columbus brought tobacco leaf into Europe, smoking was considered a pagan costume, punished with prison.

 Cigars, like the ones we know at present, the Spanish started to roll them in 1717 in Seville and it was there, where the first cigar factories were established.
-Cuba allowed the independent production in 1821 and ever since, became the number 1 in the world.
+Cuba allowed independent production in 1821 and ever since, became the number 1 in the world.
 A year earlier began the production of cigars in England, thus smoking emerged like something extremely popular in Europe and even smoking areas in Hotels and wagons started to be separated.